Acts 27

 “On the fourteenth night we were still being driven across the Adriatic Sea, when about midnight the sailors sensed they were approaching land.
 They took soundings and found that the water was a hundred and twenty feet deep.
 A short time later they took soundings again and found it was ninety feet deep.
 Fearing that we would be dashed against the rocks, they dropped four anchors from the stern and prayed for daylight.
 In an attempt to escape from the ship, the sailors let the lifeboat down into the sea, pretending they were going to lower some anchors from the bow.
 Then Paul said to the centurion and the soldiers, “Unless these men stay with the ship, you cannot be saved.”
 So the soldiers cut the ropes that held the lifeboat and let it fall away.”
 Acts 27:27-32

-On the fourteenth night, as they were tossed about in the Adriatic Sea, the sailors sensed they were coming close to land.
-And as all old ships did to find out how close to land they were, they took soundings.
-And when they realised they might hit some rocks, they cast four anchors off the stern and prayed for daylight.
+On the fourteenth night, as they were tossed about in the Adriatic Sea, the sailors sensed they were coming close to land, Acts 27:27.
+And as all old ships did to find out how close to land they were, they took soundings, Acts 27:28.

-But the sailors in an effort to save themselves let down the lifeboat and pretended to put out more anchors.
-But this didn’t go unnoticed, Paul saw what they were doing and warned Julius that he could not be saved without the sailors on board.
+This didn’t go unnoticed, Paul saw what they were doing and warned Julius that he could not be saved without the sailors on board, Acts 27:31.

-And now, finally, they begin to believe Paul’s words and the centurion commands his soldiers to cut away the ropes to the lifeboat and let it fall away.
+Now, finally, they begin to believe Paul’s words and the centurion commands his soldiers to cut away the ropes to the lifeboat and let it fall away, Acts 27:32.

 Paul knew, even though the soldiers didn’t, that they had to cut away the ropes to the lifeboat and let it fall away so save their own lives.
 And so after meeting their spiritual needs by giving them hope, Paul turns his attention to their physical needs.